-City After Dark tours are led by a WA Police Officer and supported by our Theatrical Response Group Tour Assistants.
+City After Dark tours are excursions led by a WA Police Officer and supported by CCCSF Tour Assistants.
 The program has a strong educational focus and uses participative, experiential learning.
 Teachers are provided with classroom resources that link excursion outcomes back to the WA curriculum for years 9-10.

 - Catching transport into / from the city (train station safety, catching taxis and Ubers)

 - Stranger interactions (techniques to avoid potentially risky engagement)

 - Avoiding dangerous areas (unlit spaces, shortcuts, alleys etc.)

 - ATM access and handling cards and cash in public